-Each June, National Healthy Homes Month (NHHM) brings together our partners, including grantees, community-based and faith-based organizations, industry, and state, tribal, and local governments, health care providers, and many others, around two common goals.
+Each June, National Healthy Homes Month (NHHM) brings together our partners, including grantees, community-based and faith-based organizations, industry, state, tribal, local governments, health care providers, and many others, around two common goals.
 Coordinated by OLHCHH, we aim:

 - to increase awareness of housing-related health hazards, lead poisoning prevention, and the overall principles of a healthy home, especially for low-income populations

-Reflecting this year’s theme of “The Power of Partnerships,” our digital toolkit (see below) is for a broad range of stakeholders.
-The support of partners helps reach target audiences and broadens the range of techniques for educating communities, families, and individuals.
+Reflecting this year’s theme of “A Healthy Home @ Any Age,” our digital toolkit (see below) is for a broad range of stakeholders.
+The support of partners helps reach target audiences and broadens the scope of techniques for educating communities, families, and individuals.
 OLHCHH thanks our grantees and other partners for their dedication and support throughout NHHM and the entire year!

 Navigation is simple & intuitive.
 Interaction features include Train the Brain & the ability to save a list of items found in the home.

-Healthy Homes Partners app helps stakeholders - such as environmental health care providers, public health professionals, and health educators - navigate common residential health related hazards, including identification, mitigation/removal, and supplemental resources.
+Healthy Homes Partners app helps stakeholders - such as environmental health care providers, public health professionals, and health educators - navigate common residential health-related hazards, including identification, mitigation/removal, and supplemental resources.
 A room-by-room checklist is included.

 The Rebuild Healthy Homes application was developed by the U.S. Department of Housing and Urban Development's Office of Lead Hazard Control and Healthy Homes (OLHCHH), which provides funds to state and local governments to develop cost-effective ways to reduce lead-based paint hazards.
-In addition, the office enforces HUD's lead-based paint regulations, provides public outreach and technical assistance, and conducts technical studies to help protect children and their families, and others, from health and safety hazards in the home.
+In addition, the office enforces HUD's lead-based paint regulations, provides public outreach and technical assistance, and conducts technical studies to help protect children and their families and others from health and safety hazards in the home.